-Our Mission Statement
+Our RSE policy is very much a reflection of our Mission Statement.
+At Our Lady & St Joseph's Primary School Our Mission is to foster the Gospel values of Jesus Christ and provide a high standard of education with equality of opportunity for all.

-Our Mission is to foster the Gospel values of Jesus Christ and provide a high standard of education with equality of opportunity for all.
 We aim to achieve this by...